 The Managing Investment Partner has reviewed the Investment Partnership's current cash balance and its future obligations and has a reasonable expectation that the Investment Partnership has adequate sources of liquidity to continue to conduct business for at least the next year.
-This assessment is based on its expected operating expenses, present sources of liquidity and the ability to raise cash through sales of investments and other activities.
+This assessment is based on its expected operating expenses, present sources of liquidity including the AMH Credit Agreement, and the ability to raise cash through sales of investments and other activities.